chandirag/cli-task-manager/README.md

 ## Getting Started

-1. Install a recent version of NodeJS using a preffered method or using nvm.
+1. Install a recent version of NodeJS using a preffered method / using nvm.

 2. Clone repository